SeeTwoo/reverse_term/README.md

 the terminal emulator will then get the user input via x11 events, pass it to the child fd the child process (most certainly a shell) will use it and output something the emulator will draw according to that output

-backspace might be shitty and cause segfaults at the moment

-TODO
-====

-roadmap to usable terminal
-	-have zsh (colors)
-	-scrollable history
-	-resize

-important for the lols
-	-parse the font to enjoy a leak free experience

-make zsh work
-make vim work

-not fun to do
-	- fix yes
-	- check points of failure and make sure everything is freed properly